Glossary

 Missionary

-A missionary is a person who has been called (internally and externally) to leave their home and travels to share the gospel in a foreign nation or with a foreign language group.
+A missionary is a person who has been called (internally and externally), to leave their home and travel across significant barriers, most often geographic, cultural, and especially linguistic, to plant or strengthen a church or churches.
 Their mission is to obey the Great Commission found in Matthew 28:18-20, where Jesus tells us to go out and make disciples of all nations.
-Characterized by an instinct to evangelize, ability to endure hardship, they know their Bible well, and love Christ and His church.
-A missionary also needs to have an aptitude for language acquisition and cultural analysis.
-They often risk great harm to themselves but go, despite the risks, in obedience to Christ.
+Characterized by an instinct to evangelize, ability to endure hardship, they know their Bible well, and love Christ and His Church.

 Missions Culture